thomasleveil/b3-plugin-headshotsurt/README.rst

   - change default config file to .ini format (.xml format still works)
   - support Urban Terror 4.2 new hitlocation values.
 See https://github.com/courgette/b3-plugin-headshotsurt/issues/1

-1.1 - 14/07/2012 (Fenix)
+1.1 - 14/07/2013 (Fenix)
-  - changed hitlocaton code for HL_HELMET to support the last UrT release (4.2.013)
+  - changed hitlocation code for HL_HELMET to support the last UrT release (4.2.013)

+1.2 - 14/07/2013
+  - hitlocation and weapon code values are read from the B3 parser if available